This is the React InstantSearch v7 documentation.

 Example: interactive categories in a hit

-In this example, we want to display a list of categories in a hit, and let users refine the search by clicking on them.
+This example displays a list of categories in a hit, and lets users refine the search by clicking on them.

 return (